glouppe/info8002-large-scale-data-systems/project/README.md

   * a detailed description of the individual components in your solution,
   * a discussion of the consequences and scalability of your broadcast implementation,
   * a discussion about the applicability of Blockchain to this problem,
-  * an experiment showning the transaction throughput with respect to the difficulty level,
+  * an experiment showing the transaction throughput with respect to the difficulty level,
+  * an experiment demonstrating a 51% attack by rewriting an older version of a key,
-  * an experiment demonstrating the resistance against Bryzantine attacks under different difficulty levels (e.g., double spending with 51% attack).
+  * an experiment demonstrating the resistance of the key-value store against faults,
+  * a critical discussion for every individual experiment.

 ---